fomightez/retreat16/index.rst

 Notable Notebooks
 -----------------

-See the final page of this online documentation for the list of example scientific Jupyter Notebooks mentioned on the poster.
+See the penultimate page of this online documentation for the list of example scientific Jupyter Notebooks mentioned on the poster.
+That section is entitled ``A sampling of scientific notebooks & extensions``.
 See that page as well as for the list of those notebooks using the Github/Binder approach.

-To get there, the easiest way is to press ``Next`` in the bottom right of each page until there isn't a ``Next`` button.
+To get there, the easiest way is to press ``Next`` in the bottom right of each page twice.

 .. |Binder| image:: http://mybinder.org/badge.svg
    :target: http://mybinder.org/repo/fomightez/uscad16/notebooks/Decoding%20translation%20in%20the%20cloud%20and%20at%20NCBI.ipynb
 .. |Binder| image:: http://mybinder.org/badge.svg